 It’s been an incredible journey, but it can’t stop here.
 Every year that a community goes without a school in Honduras, the youth in that community are pushed to join violent gang lifestyles.
 Our goal is to connect working professionals with an incredible experience while providing a sustainable solution for a community in need.
 SHH has already started a movement of students fighting for this cause… it’s time we extend the opportunity to adults and professionals around the country to join the effort!

-Check out the rest of the page to see if you would enjoy building a school with us this summer.
+Check out the rest of the page to see if you would enjoy building a school with soon!

 – Anderson and Sagar